-[description] [textbook] [timeline] [xinu lab at Purdue] [experimenting with xinu] [code for download] [xinu in industry] [xinu in universities] [what others are saying] [contact us]
+[description] [textbook] [timeline] [xinu lab at Purdue] [experimenting with xinu] [code available for download] [xinu in industry] [xinu in universities] [what others are saying] [contact us]

 Description